Microsoft Azure vs. AWS: Which one is better for my organization?

 4. The Ability to Gain Adoption & Traction

 There is something to be said about what your organization’s skillsets are.
-When deciding between Azure vs. AWS, you need to consider which vendor will make the most sense for adoption and traction with the team supporting your organization.
+You need to consider which vendor will make the most sense for adoption and traction with the team supporting your organization.
 Are you a predominantly Microsoft shop, for example?
 If you’re using Office 365, have Surface laptops for many of your employees, or are otherwise heavily Microsoft-focused, it could make better business sense to go with Microsoft.

 In order to determine how easy it’ll be to adopt a new Cloud system, here are some questions to ask yourself:

 - Which vendor is going to give you more support?

 - Are there training resources available?

 - Do you have partners that support you?
 If so, what are they using?

 - Are the account teams aligned in providing resources to your team to get you going?

 - Are you (or will you be) tapped into any programs to jumpstart your journey?